richardsc/richardsc.github.io/_source/2017-04-14-predicting-tides-in-R.Rmd

     fig_caption:  true
 ---

-This entry is actually a re-post of a great blog I found written by Marcus Beck from ...
+This entry is actually a re-post of a great blog I found written by [Marcus Beck](https://twitter.com/fawda123).
 It was such a great summary of the tidal analysis capabilities built in to the `oce` package, that I thought it would make a great addition to the (growing) library of posts here.
-The original post can be found [here](https://beckmw.wordpress.com/2017/04/12/predicting-tides-in-r/), but I've reproduced the Rmarkdown in it's entirety here with Marcus' permission (with a few minor format tweaks).
+The original post can be found [here](https://beckmw.wordpress.com/2017/04/12/predicting-tides-in-r/), but I've reproduced the Rmarkdown in its entirety here with Marcus' permission (with a few minor format tweaks).

 # Overview